Skip to main content

 • Our program is seeking a well-rounded candidate who possesses the abilities to manage both the didactic and clinical components of the program.

-• An Associate degree granted, or higher, by an accredited institution with a cumulative
+• An Associate degree granted, or higher, by an accredited institution with a cumulative GPA ≥ 2.3

-• Submit OFFICIAL high school and college transcripts to program for evaluation
+• Submit OFFICIAL high school and college transcripts to program for evaluation.

 C. Technical Standards